Acceptable Use Policy

 7. Users shall not reveal their login userIDs and passwords (to any school system) assigned to them.

 9. Users shall not use the user account for any illegal activities.
-These include making unauthorised attempts to gain access to any account not belong to him/her, hacking into computer systems, spreading computer viruses or sending undesirable materials.
+These include making unauthorised attempts to gain access to any account not belonging to him/ her, hacking into computer systems, spreading computer viruses or sending undesirable materials.

 Computer System and Electronic Storage Media